 An unique shopping experience

-Shopping in Snowdonia National Park is a unique experience.
+Shopping in Eryri National Park is a unique experience.
 The National Park is home to many local shops and businesses as well as independent enterprises.

-Large supermarkets or chain stores are few and far between within the boundaries of Snowdonia, which is a testament to the enterprising spirit of the local communities and people.
+Large supermarkets or chain stores are few and far between within the boundaries of Eryri, which is a testament to the enterprising spirit of the local communities and people.

-Many of Snowdonia’s towns and villages are packed with narrow streets full of local food and produce, hidden pubs and cosy cafes.
+Many of Eryri’s towns and villages are packed with narrow streets full of local food and produce, hidden pubs and cosy cafes.

 Living in such a dramatic landscape has inspired many to produce all kinds of unique works of art and crafts.
 There are numerous galleries dotted throughout the Park—usually selling the work of local artists and craftspeople.
 National Park Authority Information Centres also have a selection of local crafts for sale.